 CHEFA Grant Recipient—Griffin Hospital, Derby, Connecticut

-CHEFA’s Grant Program was established in 2002 and has provided more than $35 million dollars since inception to CT nonprofit organizations supporting capital projects/purchases, and programs.
+CHEFA’s Board of Directors voted at their November 8th Board Meeting to award $997,762 representing a significant commitment to the nonprofit community.
+CHEFA’s Grant Program was established in 2002 and has provided more than $47 million dollars since inception to CT nonprofit organizations.

 Grant Management System

 Are you looking for the link to our Grant Management System to file a report?
 If so, please contact Betty Sugerman Weintraub and she will send you the link.
-If Betty is not available, please email Kara Stuart for assistance.
+If Betty is not available, please email Rebecca Hrdlicka for assistance.

 Awarded to Day Kimball Healthcare, Inc. for Mobile Computerized Workstations